openbnet/troybot/webdials.md

 3. Persistant store of user phone number, and list of questions that needs a callback

-4. API for new questions
+4. API for new questions response
     1. Check against persistant store to see if we filled up all the asked questions. make callback if filled.